Henry-Yip/Emcompassing_HK_Old_Website-VSCODE/_posts/2022-05-28-shortjekyll.markdown

 **#2 Canonical url being localhost**

 **Solution:**
-In command prompt, chdir to the place you saved the files, type
+In command prompt, chdir into the place you saved the files, type
 ```bash
 bundle exec jekyll build
 ```